The Kell Container Corporation Scholarship for Student-Faculty Collaborative Research

-Faculty mentors are encouraged to mentor students in proposal-writing.
-For students, the Center for Writing Excellence, located on the second floor of McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.
+Faculty mentors are strongly encouraged to mentor students in proposal-writing.
+For students, the Center for Writing Excellence, located on the second floors of Centennial Hall and McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.

 - Significance of the proposed project

 - Plan for disseminating the results

 - List of literature cited

 Students apply for this award directly, with assistance from their faculty/staff research mentor.
 To start an application for the Kell Container Corporation Scholarship:

 - Go to the Gold for Blugolds Scholarship Network.

 - Login using your UWEC username and password.